Landry signs bills that aim to 'Make America Healthy Again' beside RFK at Pennington Biomedical

 He said a healthier population will also reduce the state's reliance on Medicaid.

-Kennedy said that Landry is working to fix this issue in Louisiana, which is ranked in the bottom five states for health.
+Kennedy said Landry is working to fix this issue in Louisiana, which is ranked among the bottom five states for health.
 Kennedy praised Landry's handling of what he called a "chronic disease epidemic in this country."

 He also claimed that the United States had the highest death rate during the COVID-19 pandemic, saying that America had 16 percent of the pandemic-related deaths, despite having four percent of the world's population.